neu-fi/kilim/README.md

 ![gitpod8](https://hackmd.io/_uploads/SJmkGvCQ6.png)

 #### 3. Draw A Motif On Your Test Contract

-...
+To draw a motif on your test contract in the Gitpod environment, follow these steps:

+1. **Choose a Motif Contract:** Select a pre-written motif contract, like the 'Motif' or the 'HorizontalLine' contract, or create your own.
+2. **Set Coordinates and Parameters:** Input the desired coordinates (x, y) for the bottom left pixel of your motif.
+If you're using a pre-written contract, these coordinates will determine where the motif begins.
+3. **Execute the Function:** Use the provided interface in your Gitpod environment to call the "**weave**" or similar function in your chosen motif contract.
+This will interact with the Kilim contract and draw your motif on the canvas.
+4. **View the Result:** Once the transaction is confirmed, you can view the updated canvas in your Gitpod environment to see your motif.

-## Developing Custom Smart Contracts
+## Section 3: Developing Custom Smart Contracts

 ### Prerequisites
 - Basic understanding of smart contract deployment.
 - Familiarity with Ethereum development tools.

 ### Summary
-1. **Understand the Main Contract:** Analyze the `Kilim` contract, focusing on how it manages the canvas' state.
+1. **Understand the main contract:** Analyze the `Kilim` contract, focusing on how it manages the canvas' state.
-2. **Create a New Contract:** Write a new smart contract that interacts with `Kilim`.
+2. **Create a new contract:** Write a new smart contract that interacts with `Kilim`.
 Your contract could, for instance, change multiple pixels simultaneously or create predefined patterns.
 3. **Write the deployment script:** You can modify the existing scripts.
 4. **Test locally:** Deploy your new contract and play with it.
 5. **Deploy to Sepolia:** Use the Hardhat environment in Gitpod to deploy your new contract to the Sepolia testnet.